 Take 5-100 mg of active ingredient a day.
 Please note that this medicine contains 25 mg of fursultiamine in each tablet.
 The dosage may be adjusted by the consulting doctor depending on age and symptoms.

-How effective are Fursultiamine tablets 25 mg from Japan for vitamin B1 deficiency (fursultiamine hydrochloride, vitamin B1)?
+How effective are Fursultiamine tablets ALINAMIN-F 25 mg from Japan for vitamin B1 deficiency (fursultiamine hydrochloride, vitamin B1)?

 While vitamin B1 is consumed from food, it may be surprisingly har to get its sufficient amount.
 And its deficiency might provoke various symptoms, including muscle weakness, fatigue, poor sleep and memory, problems with heart rate, vision and breath.
 Fursultiamine hydrochloride, or a thiamine tetrahydrofurfuryl disulfide hydrochloride, is a derivative of thiamine, vitamin B1, with improved lipophilicity.
 It was first synthetized in Japan in 1960s in order to compensate the vitamin B1 deficiency and to treat the related diseases.

 Who should take ALINAMIN-F Fursultiamine tablets 25 mg from Japan?

 Fursultiamine tablets are effective for the treatment of thiamine (vitamin B1) deficiency and the related diseases and symptoms, including following: